qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Consider a scenario where a resonator spectroscopy experiment is performed.
 This process involves a sequence of steps:

 1. Define a pulse sequence.
-2. Define a readout pulse with frequency A.
+2. Define a readout pulse with frequency :math:`A`.
 3. Execute the sequence.
 4. Define a new readout pulse with frequency :math:`A + \epsilon`.
 5. Execute the sequence again.